enarx-archive/enarx.github.io/docs/Fellowship/Schedule.md

 ## Graduation

-Fellows who successfuly complete the fellowship program will graduate and receive a Confidential Computing Fellowship certification.
+Fellows who successfully complete the fellowship program will graduate and receive a Confidential Computing Fellowship certification.
 Further opportunities will be explored and presented to the fellow based on his/her interests.

 ## Mentorship